 It’s important to remember that the cover letter is really just a means of conveying some basic info about yourself to the editors.
 So just be polite, professional, and succinct, and put the majority of your efforts into impressing us with the quality of your writing.

-PRISM accepts submissions year-round and runs three contests each year: Entries for its fiction and poetry contests close on 25 January 2016.
+PRISM accepts submissions year-round and runs three contests each year: Entries for its next short fiction contest close on in January.
 Christopher Evans is a fiction writer and the Prose Editor at PRISM international.
 You can follow him on Twitter @ChrisPDEvans.